 Everyone knows Mykonos, and it tops the travellers’ bucket list along with Santorini for good reason.
 Visitors will fall in love with the authentic Cycladic architecture, idyllic Mykonian setting and breathtaking views of the Aegean Sea.

-Mykonos caters well to the luxury market, and though a budget traveler can still go to Mykonos, things can be more expensive than on the other Greek islands.
+Mykonos is one of the most luxurious holidays available in Greece and though a budget traveler can still go to Mykonos, things can be more expensive than on the other Greek islands.
 Of course, if you want to go there to pop thousand euros champagne bottles, that’s a different story!

 Mykonos hosts many luxury hotels and numerous famous international restaurant brands have established their presence on the island over the past couple of years – offering plenty of choices for the bon vivant.
 So if someone is curious about this kind of lifestyle, they should definitely visit Mykonos at least once in their lifetime.